 This is where digital libraries come in.
 A digital library is a collection of information that is available in digital format.
 This can include everything from e-books to audio books to articles and even images.
 And while many libraries are already digitizing their collections, Mississippi is taking things one step further with the launch of Big Data for The Books.

-The Mississippi Digital Library is Mississippi’s first effort to develop the infrastructure, collaboration model, standards, and workflow to support a lasting cooperative digital library program for the state.
-With funding awarded in December 2003 by the federal Institute of Museum and Library Services (IMLS www.imls.gov), the library began as a partnership between the University of Southern Mississippi, Delta State University, the University of Mississippi, Tougaloo College, Jackson State University, and the Mississippi Department of Archives and History.
+Big Data for The Books is Mississippi’s first effort to develop the infrastructure, collaboration model, standards, and workflow to support a lasting cooperative digital library program for the state.
+By working with libraries, schools, universities, and cultural heritage organizations across the state, Big Data for The Books will create a comprehensive digital library.
+With funding awarded in December 2003 by the federal Institute of Museum and Library Services (IMLS www.imls.gov), the library began as a partnership between the Universities located in the State.
+The intricacies of web design and SEO in Maine have taken control to be able to share this resource with everyone!

 The collaboration currently focuses on primary sources associated with the civil rights era, since the partner repositories hold rich collections on that topic.
 Participants are creating a union database of electronic finding aids to provide comprehensive intellectual control for Mississippi ‘s civil rights collections for the first time.
 They are also digitizing selected materials from partner repositories to create a globally accessible digital archive.
-The result will be an online research quality collection of letters, diaries, photographs, state and organizational records, oral histories, and other primary sources that provide first-hand documentation of the civil rights era, materials that have national significance considering Mississippi ‘s place in the movement.
+The archive will reside at the Mississippi Department of Archives and History, where it will be maintained according to national standards.

 The Big Data for The Books project is a great example of how libraries are using technology to preserve our past and make it more accessible to everyone.
 By working together, we can create a wealth of knowledge that can be used by generations to come.